sktrinh12/ic50-flagger-app/README.md

 - `kubectl rollout restart deploy/frontend-deploy -n gmean-flag`

 #### Backend:

+The backend consists of a fastapi python application that writes a dynamic string to pass as a SQL query and execute using the Oracle_cx library.

 - `docker build -t backend -f Dockerfile .`
 - `docker tag backend:latest $(cat ~/Documents/security_files/aws-console).dkr.ecr.us-west-2.amazonaws.com/geomean-flagger-backend`